 Further down the precipitous slopes, we arrive at a spectacular waterfall, one of the most thunderously impressive I’ve seen on my journey through South America, and the river continues to race down the valley.
 Gerardo is currently working with water engineering professionals to explore a hydroelectric project here – it would be a massive investment, but studies of the potential look promising so far, and could contribute to the wider area’s energy sustainability, generating way more power than the local farms need.

 With much more land, a significant workforce of his own, an emerging coffee brand and a possible energy project in the pipeline, I wonder if Gerardo has now outgrown Fairtrade altogether.
-The former illegal migrant, the boy who almost didn’t finish primary education, now appears to hold a school-of-life doctorate in social and economic development, business and enterprise.
-However, he is still selling a significant volume the the Fairtrade Coop, and when we visit CoopeLlanoBonito, it becomes very clear to me how much coops like this, desperately need to retain the involvement of their most entrepreneurial farmer members.
+The boy who almost didn’t finish primary education, and former illegal migrant, now appears to hold a school-of-life doctorate in social and economic development, business and enterprise.
+However, he is still selling a significant volume the the Fairtrade Coop, and when we visit CoopeLlanoBonito, it becomes very clear to me how much coops like this desperately need to retain the involvement of their most entrepreneurial farmer members.

 PS Any coffee companies out there looking for exceptional quality Tarrazú coffee microlots, I know a man who can!
 Just get in touch 😁